 Tuition fees will be reasonably apportioned across a specific number of sequential fee periods.
 Each fee period will contain at least one census date.

-A census date is a date by which enrolment may be cancelled without incurring tuition fees for the course or a part of the course.
+A census date is a date by which enrolment may be cancelled/ withdrawn without incurring tuition fees for the course or a part of the course.

-A student may cancel their enrolment in their course or part of the course as per the Student Withdrawal, Refund and Re-Credit of FEE-HELP Balance Policy (VSL Eligible Students).
+A student may cancel / withdraw their enrolment in their course or part of the course as per the Student Withdrawal and Cancellation Policy

 (click image to view larger)